wlsf82/EngageSphere/docs/TestCases.md

 - Without customers (empty state)
   - It finds no a11y issues in light mode
   - It finds no a11y issues in dark mode
+- `<Messenger />`
+  - Light mode
+    - It opens and closes the messenger and finds no a11y issue
+  - Dark mode
+    - It finds on a11y issues with the bubble button
+    - It successfully submits the form and finds no a11y issue

 ### Component tests